 If you have an artistic bent, you might try upcycling your old electrical wires and cables.
 Check out these creative wire upcycling ideas:

-- Jewelry: Bright colored wires and cables can be used to make pretty necklaces and bracelets.
+- Jewelry: Brightly colored wires and cables can be used to make pretty necklaces and bracelets.
 This video shows you how to make a bracelet from electrical wires.

 - Wire sculptures & art: For a fun craft, learn how to make a miniature wire tree.
 Or check out this more advanced project to make an artistic wire sculpture.

 - Bowls: Use old electrical wires to make little baskets to hold your odds and ends.
 See how in this video.